naolArega/document-tracking-system/readme.md

 documents in their catagory .

 **note:** for this software to work it requires *.net framework v4.6.1* and also you need to attach the database file

-i write this software to manage different documents with multiple people